AnujSethia/anujsethia.github.io/src/content/landing/landing.md

-Welcome 👋 I'm a _Frontend Software Engineer_ at [Reputation](https://reputation.com/) based out of Chicago, Illinois.
-I recently graduated from Indiana University with a Masters degree in Computer Science and I'm passionate about **Software Development**, **UX Design** and **Artificial Intelligence**.
+Welcome 👋!
+I'm a PhD Candidate in Quantum Photonics at University of Calgary, Canada.
+I am deeply passionate about harnessing **Quantum Optics** and **Integrated Photonics** to help ignite the next quantum revolution and build scalable technologies that redefine how we compute, communicate, and understand the world.

-I'm currently working with,
+My core research and technical expertise includes:

--   React (TS)
+- Quantum Optics
--   NodeJS
+- Quantum Communication
--   Flask (Python)
+- Integrated Photonics
--   HTML/SCSS
+- Nano-fabrication
--   WebSockets
+- Quantum Computing
--   GraphQL
+- Cryogenics